Stock market today: Wall Street is drifting on the verge of its record - ExBulletin

 NEW YORK (AP) U.S. stocks are drifting around record highs Monday.

-The S&P 500 gained 0.1% in afternoon trading and was within 0.5% of its record set at the end of March.
-The Dow Jones Industrial Average was down 11 points, or less than 0.1%, as of 12:51 p.m.
+The S&P 500 was down 0.1% in afternoon trading and is less than 1% below its record set in late March.
+The Dow Jones Industrial Average was down 72 points, or 0.2%, as of 1:59 p.m.
 Eastern Time, and the Nasdaq Composite Index was up 0.3%.

 Stocks have rebounded this month after a rough April, thanks to revived hopes that inflation will slow enough to convince the Federal Reserve to cut its main interest rate later this year.
 A key test for those hopes will come Wednesday, when the U.S. government delivers the latest monthly update on inflation felt by households across the country.